awsdocs/amazon-cloudwatch-user-guide/doc_source/iam-cw-condition-keys-contributor.md

 }
 ```

-**Denies writing rules for specific log groups but allows writing rules all other log groups**
+**Deny writing rules for specific log groups but allow writing rules for all other log groups**

-The following policy explictly denies the user access to write rules and view rule results for the log group named `ExplicitlyDeniedLogGroup`, but allows writing rules and viewing rule results for all other log groups\.
+The following policy explicitly denies the user access to write rules and view rule results for the log group named `ExplicitlyDeniedLogGroup`, but allows writing rules and viewing rule results for all other log groups\.

 ```
 {